 The Art & Design Department strives to support the most widely used Drawing Displays and Tablets in the 151 Computer Lab, as well as in the 159B Graphic Design Student Collaboration Room.
-While the most common drivers are installed and updated to be ready for use, we can't promise to support every brand and model available.
-Please refer to the categories above for info on supported devices.
+Apple iPads are plug and play, and require no software or drivers to use with any lab Mac.

 Tips and Info for New Users

-- If you are new to Drawing Displays and Tablets, check out this review and tips site.
+- If you are new to Drawing Displays and Tablets, check out these reviews.

 - Drawing Tablets (without displays) are the simplest to connect: a single USB cable will power the tablet and make the data connection to capture your work.